jasmin-lang/cryptolib/doc/GUIDELINES.md

 There are two main file extensions for Jasmin source code:
 * `.jinc` : for any file that contains Jasmin code that do not contain any `export` functions definitions. `.jinc` files can `require` other `.jinc` files.
 * `.jazz` : for files that only contain `export`ed functions.
-For instance, a given implementation, `crypto_kem/kyber/kyber768/amd64/ref` should define a `kem.jazz` file that export the corresponding functions.
+For instance `crypto_kem/kyber/kyber768/amd64/ref` should define a `kem.jazz` file that exports the functions expected by the operation.
 The same for `crypto_stream/chacha20/amd64/ref`, which defines a file `stream.jazz`.
-These `*.jazz` files should define exported functions with namespacing, for instance, `export fn crypto_stream_chacha20_amd64_ref`.
+These `*.jazz` files should define exported functions with namespacing in mind, for instance, `export fn crypto_stream_chacha20_amd64_ref`.

 #### Proofs